AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 "The Prince of Vegas."
 I said with confidence.
 "You want me to go up against a prince?"

 She smiled.
-"You have one Prince already in your pocket, two heads of packs, you are friends with
+"You have one Prince already in your pocket, two heads of packs, you are friends with the money makers for the CCB."

+"I wouldn't call Desmond and Marshall friends."
+I interrupted.

+"But you call them by their first name."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjI2Mzc3MTUsNjIxNDEzMDAxLC00Mj
-I4OTk2MTUsLTIwOTkxMDUwMSwtOTkyNjEzMTQ4LC0zMTcyNDM4
-NjQsLTE4NTAxMzc0NzcsLTE1OTM5NjIxODYsLTE5MTcxMTUzND
-EsMTMzNTEwOTUyNiwxNTg5NDY3MTk2LC0xNDE1NTMxMzI2LDE4
-Mjk4NjQzMDEsMTk0MDQxODQsLTc5MTUyNDQzMiwtMTU1OTU0ND
-AzMSwtMjYwMTQ3ODkwLDE4MzEyNDUyNTAsMjA4OTU0Nzk2Nywt
-MTkxOTk5MzUyM119
+eyJoaXN0b3J5IjpbLTU1NjQzNDIzOSw2MjE0MTMwMDEsLTQyMj
+g5OTYxNSwtMjA5OTEwNTAxLC05OTI2MTMxNDgsLTMxNzI0Mzg2
+NCwtMTg1MDEzNzQ3NywtMTU5Mzk2MjE4NiwtMTkxNzExNTM0MS
+wxMzM1MTA5NTI2LDE1ODk0NjcxOTYsLTE0MTU1MzEzMjYsMTgy
+OTg2NDMwMSwxOTQwNDE4NCwtNzkxNTI0NDMyLC0xNTU5NTQ0MD
+MxLC0yNjAxNDc4OTAsMTgzMTI0NTI1MCwyMDg5NTQ3OTY3LC0x
+OTE5OTkzNTIzXX0=
 -->